 QVscribe’s Unit Consistency Analysis displays statistics for the units of magnitude of physical quantities used in the marked requirements.

-This feature helps users easily see where different units have been used within the specification, so they can quickly assess compatibility issues (metric vs. imperial measurements, for example), and make needed corrections to ensure all requirements meet project standards.
+This feature helps users easily see where different units have been used within the specification, so they can quickly assess compatibility issues (metric vs. imperial, for example), and make needed corrections to ensure all requirements meet project standards.

 Vague words and phrases – like adequate, better, correctly, maximize, minimal, normal, etc. – tend to make requirements imprecise and ambiguous.
 They leave room for multiple interpretations, which increases risk.

-In the requirement shown in Figure 8, the vague phrase “up to” might be interpreted as a maximum storage time, allowing the designer to provide a storage capacity of less than 60 minutes.
+In the requirement shown in Figure 6, the vague phrase “up to” might be interpreted as maximum storage time, allowing the designer to provide a storage capacity of fewer than 60 minutes.
 It is also unclear whether “up to 60 minutes” applies to the total run time capacity, or to individual telemetry or video clips.